Your Name:

 8. Continue heating gently until the salt turns completely white.
 Be careful not to overheat!
 The heat can become so intense that the sulfate in the salt begins to break down.
 If this happens the salt will turn yellow and produce a sulfurous smell.
 It will also ruin your data since it will reduce the mass more than expected due to the decomposition of the salt.

-9. Stop heating when the salt has lost all water of hydration.
+9. Stop heating when the salt has lost all traces of blue color.
 Allow the crucible and its contents to cool completely.

-12. Empty the anhdrous salt onto a large watch glass.
+12. Empty the anhydrous salt onto a large watch glass.
 Use the dropper to add a very little water to the anhydrous copper (II) sulfate.
 Describe what happens in your lab notebook.
 For your report think about what is happening at the molecular level when you add water.
+Draw a model.

 13. When you finished this part of the lab empty the re-hydrated CuSO4·5H2O into the beaker provided by your instructor for this purpose.
 Then begin Part II.